kartikkumar/cppbase/README.md

   - `Doxyfile.in`: [Doxygen](http://www.doxygen.org "Doxygen homepage") configuration file, adapted for generic use within project build (should not need to be modified)
   - `LICENSE.md`: license file for project (copyright statement needs to be edited)
   - `ProjectFiles.cmake`: list of project source files to build
-  - `README.md`: project readme file, parsed as main page for [Doxygen](http://www.doxygen.org "Doxygen homepage") documentation
+  - `Uninstall.cmake.in`: uninstall configuration scrip, necessary for the `make uninstall` target

 Contributing
 ------------